-The County shall follow the most current bicycle and pedestrian facilities design and construction standards developed by the Florida Department of Transportation to the extent which is physically and safely possible.
+The County shall follow the most current bicycle and pedestrian facilities design and construction standards, as developed by the Florida Department of Transportation.

-The County will coordinate the Transportation System development process with the Future Land Use Map.
+The County shall coordinate the Transportation System development process with the Future Land Use Map.

-(III)(V)Policy 5.1:
+(III)(V)(VI) Policy 5.1:

-The County Commission will review all rezone requests, SRA designation applications, conditional use petitions, and proposed amendments to the Future Land Use Element (FLUE) affecting the overall County-wide density or intensity of permissible development, with consideration of their impact on the overall system, and shall not approve any such request that significantly impacts a roadway segment already operating and/or projected to operate at an unacceptable Level of Service within the five year planning period, unless specific mitigating stipulations are approved.
-Traffic analyses to determine significant project impact shall use the following to determine the study area:
+The County Commission shall review all rezone petitions, SRA designation applications, conditional use petitions, and proposed amendments to the Future Land Use Element (FLUE) affecting the overall countywide density or intensity of permissible development, with consideration of their impact on the overall County transportation system, and shall not approve any petition or application that would directly access a deficient roadway segment or if it impacts an adjacent roadway segment that is deficient, or which significantly impacts a roadway segment or adjacent roadway segment that is currently operating and/or is projected to operate below an adopted Level of Service Standard within the five year planning period, unless specific mitigating stipulations are also approved.
+Traffic analyses to determine whether a petition or application has significant project impacts shall use the following to determine the study area:

 - a.
-On links (roadway segments) directly accessed by the project where project traffic is equal to or exceeds 3% of the adopted LOS standard service volume; - b.
-For links adjacent to links directly accessed by the project where project traffic is equal to or exceeds 3% of the adopted LOS standard service volume; - c.
-For all other links the project traffic is considered to be significant up to the point where it is equal to or exceeds 5% of the adopted LOS standard service volume.
+For links (roadway segments) directly accessed by the project where project traffic is equal to or exceeds 2% of the adopted LOS standard service volume; - b.
+For links adjacent to links directly accessed by the project where project traffic is equal to or exceeds 2% of the adopted LOS standard service volume; and - c.
+For all other links the project traffic is considered to be significant up to the point where it is equal to or exceeds 3% of the adopted LOS standard service volume.

-(III)(IV)Policy 5.2:
+(III) Policy 5.2: